JustSvK/C-Builder/README.md

 Credits:

-Stex for webcam pic(Stex hacked him long time ago, mad respect)
+Grando for webcam pic(Grando hacked him long time ago, Stex shared it)

 Gorilla(TracelesS) for deleting his discord and for giving me the source code

-Grando
+Stex for sharing the webcam pic

-JustSvK :D
+JustSvK :D for unpacking his gay stubs